 CHAP was founded in 2006 by a visionary artist, Frank Etxaniz, partnering with a visionary philanthropist, Charlie Swindells.

 In the beginning, Frank visited individual children at Doernbecher Children’s Hospital’s 10 South unit, which is in-patient hematology & oncology.
 He went from room to room with a suitcase full of art supplies and his own boundless imagination.

-- Over the past decade the program has grown to include over 50 hours per week of services on the OHSU campus provided by four teaching artists and specially trained CHAP volunteers.
+- Over the past decade the program has grown to include nearly 50 hours per week of services on the OHSU campus, Shriners Hospital for Children, and Providence St. Vincent Medical Group provided by five teaching artists and specially trained CHAP volunteers.

-- We serve inpatient children and families on 9 and 10 South.
+- We serve inpatient children and families on Doernbecher 9 and 10 South.

-- We serve outpatient families waiting for news from the pediatric surgical suites on the 8th floor.
+- We serve outpatient families waiting for news from the pediatric surgical suites on Doernbecher’s 8th floor.

 - We serve children waiting for appointments in the Harold Schnitzer Diabetes Health Center and the Pediatric Neurosurgery outpatient clinic.

 - We provide healing art experiences at Shriners Hospital’s halo unit.

 - We recently began support creative art-making in the waiting room of St. Vincent’s Pediatric Specialty Care Unit.